 The seats used in the Evo are made by Recaro.
 They are extremely rare and cost a packet to replace.
-Make sure the seats are in good condition, they stain easily and are difficult to clean.
+Make sure the seats are in good condition and working order, they stain easily and are difficult to clean.

 Check to make sure both the passenger and drivers seat slide on the runners ok and don't have any play.
 They should be solid in the runners.
+A seat that is moving in the runners whilst the car is in motion is not only an MOT failure its also extremely dangerous.

 Great as the Recaro's are there is one problem; the recline adjustment on the seat gradually slips back over a period of time.
 This is a known problem with Recaro seats fitted to the Evo's and most other performance cars.
-The recline adjustment clamp doesn't secure itself correctly which leads to gradual slippage backwards and therefore readjustment every few davs.
+The recline adjustment clamp doesn't secure itself correctly which leads to gradual slippage backwards and therefore readjustment every few days.